Ayyan (model): Career

 Ayyan started her career as a model at the age of sixteen.
 She started modeling in 2010 and won the title of Best Female Emerging Model.
 She was nominated four times for the Lux Style Awards.
-She has worked with fashion designers including Hassan Sheheryar Yasin, Karma, Chinyere (Bareeze) and Gul Ahmed.

 In 2010, Ayyan was awarded the title of Calvin Klein ‘Beauty of the Year 2010’.
-Later she became their brand ambassador.
-That same year she was nominated for Best Female Emerging Model for the Lux Style Awards, and in 2011 for Best Female Model.

-She won Best Female Model for 2012 at the Pakistan Media Awards.
-Her music video and single called You and I was released on the occasion of Eid in July 2014 and was panned by the critics.
+Later, she became their brand ambassador.
+That same year, she was nominated for Best Female Emerging Model for the Lux Style Awards, and in 2011 for Best Female Model.
+Her music video and single, titled "You and I", was released on the occasion of Eid in July 2014, and was panned by the critics.